kivy/kivy/doc/sources/tutorials/pong.rst

     At this point everything is hooked up for the ball to bounce around.
 If your coding along as we go, you might be wondering why the ball isn't moving anywhere.
-We'll the ball's velocity is set to 0 on both x and y.
+The ball's velocity is set to 0 on both x and y.
     In code listing below for the entire source a ``serve_ball`` method is added to the ``PongGame`` class and called in the apps ``build`` method.
 It sets a random x and y velocity for the ball, and also resets the position, so we